mehtab2899/countdown-for-all/README.md

 # What is this?

-Get perfect CoundDown Timer for all your events and programs.
+Get perfect Countdown Timer for all your events and programs.

 # Installation